ge-high-assurance/RACK/Turnstile-Example/README.md

 ```
 Notice the ordering of the ingestion steps.
 Notice also in line 1 that the Turnstile data is being imported into the data graph http://rack001/turnstiledata.

-## data ingestion package
+## Data Ingestion Package
 It is convenient to create an [ingestion package](https://github.com/ge-high-assurance/RACK/wiki#preparing-your-own-data) that can be shared for others to load into RACK.
 [The Scraping Tool Kit](../ScrapingToolKit) conveniently generates such ingestion packages.
-The subdirectories in Turnstile-IngestionPackage are generated using the Scraping Tool Kit.
+The subdirectories in [Turnstile-IngestionPackage](Turnstile-IngestionPackage) are generated using the Scraping Tool Kit.
 For example, the script TurnstileIngestion_HazardAssessment.py generates data in the HazardAssessment subdirectory.
 The shell script, Load-TurnstileData.sh, collectively loads all the data provided in Turnstile-IngestionPackage.

+The [Turnstile-IngestionPackage](Turnstile-IngestionPackage) contains all the Turnstile data and is ready to be loaded into RACK.
+Step by step instructions are in the [README](Turnstile-IngestionPackage/README.md).

-## ingestion via owl
+## Ingestion via Owl
 It is possible to ingest raw triples into RACK (although it is not recommended because this will bypass many of the verification checks that happen when ingesting via nodegroups).
 We provide a small example as part of Turnstile to demonstrate the capability.
 The directory CounterApplicationUnitTesting contains a structure suited for using the [SADL IDE](https://github.com/SemanticApplicationDesignLanguage/sadl) to create the instance data via owl.
 The instance data is in the file `ontology/CounterApplicationUnitTesting.sadl`.